Elephant418/ProjectHub/README.md

 How to Manage Your Projects
 --------

 The projects are stored as `JSON` files.
-Every files in the `data` folder is a different project.
+Every file in the `data` folder is a different project.

 A project is mainly a timeline of project update, which you can join links, like meetings notes or project deliveries.